Zero-Shot Object Detection with YOLO-World¶

 Using Non-Max Suppression (NMS) to Eliminate Double Detections¶

 To eliminate duplicates, we will use Non-Max Suppression (NMS).
 NMS evaluates the extent to which detections overlap using the Intersection over Union metric and, upon exceeding a defined threshold, treats them as duplicates.
 Duplicates are then discarded, starting with those of the lowest confidence.
-The value should be within the range [0, 1]
+The value should be within the range [0, 1].
+The smaller the value, the more restrictive the NMS.

 image = cv2.imread(SOURCE_IMAGE_PATH)